ryan-d-graham/ChangePointAnalysis/README.md

 	•	Data Collection: Gather data on infection rates, recoveries, and fatalities across regions and time.
 	•	Change Point Detection: Use Bayesian Blocks to detect significant changes in disease trends.
-	•	Pattern Recognition: Apply NMF/SVD to identify latent factors contributing to the spread, such as demographic or environmental factors.
+	•	Pattern Recognition: Apply NMF to identify latent factors contributing to the spread, such as demographic or environmental factors.

 Benefits: